DIYSurveys/EDF/Datatable.md

 fill the datatable, but the process waits until this is completed.
 For large amounts of data there is no access to the data until the fill has been completed.

-OPGEDF offers a more dynamic approach to the standard datatable, but with a similar interface in order to reduce the implementation time where a standard DataTable is already in place.
+DIYEDF offers a more dynamic approach to the standard datatable, but with a similar interface in order to reduce the implementation time where a standard DataTable is already in place.

 A DataTable can be obtained through in a similar way to gaining access to a DataReader: